-She and her fiancé have been together for seven years.
+She and her husband have been together for seven years.

 Mutual friends introduced Eugenie to Jack Brooksbank during a ski trip in Verbier, Switzerland, and were engaged in Nicaragua in early January.
-They will be married in the fall of 2018 at George’s Chapel in Windsor, the same venue that her cousin, Prince Harry, will use to marry Meghan Markle this spring.
+They were married at George’s Chapel in Windsor, the same venue that her cousin, Prince Harry, used to marry Meghan Markle this spring.

 Brooksbank, 31, is the son of an accountant and grew up in British aristocratic circles.
 He did not attend college, though, and instead worked in the restaurant and bar industry.
 These days he’s the manager of the posh nightclub Mahiki, and is a brand representative for George Clooney’s company, Casamigos Tequila.

 By all accounts, both families were thrilled about the engagement.
 Brooksbank’s parents, Nicola and George, said in a palace statement they were “completely over the moon” at the good news.
 “They float with laughter and love,” her mother wrote on Twitter.